Chlorophytum comosum Propagation: How to Propagate Spider Plants in 3 Easy Ways

 Some links in this post may be affiliate links

-Chlorophytum comosum also called Airplane Plant, Spider Ivy or Ribbon Plant is among the best air-purifying plants and is loved for its stunning long, arching leaves with green and white stripes and ability to produce 'spiderettes' also called, plantlets or baby plants which dangle gracefully from the long stems on mature plants.
+Chlorophytum comosum also called Spider Plant, Airplane Plant, Spider Ivy or Ribbon Plant are popular air-purifying plants and are loved for their stunning long, arching leaves with green and white stripes, and ability to produce 'spiderettes' which dangle gracefully from the long stems on mature plants.

 These 'spiderettes' also called 'plantlets' or 'baby plants' are used to propagate new plants as they root easily.
 For faster establishment, select the young and small plantlets as they root faster than the large and older ones.